 To take care of the issue, shut off power to your AC and remove anything that’s too close to the condenser.
 Once you’ve finished trimming bushes or tree limbs and putting outdoor items into a storage shed or the garage, turn on the power to the system — you should notice a change in your indoor air temperature fairly quickly.

 Not resolved yet?
 Your unit may be low on refrigerant.
 This is something that will need to be handled by a cooling professional.
 A repair technician should check for refrigerant leaks in your system and fix them before adding more.

 To ensure the efficient operation of your family’s air conditioner all season long, schedule an annual maintenance appointment.
 That’s when a technician will thoroughly check and clean all working components in your system.
 He or she will make sure that everything is working as it should, and they can also detect problems early and take care of them before they result in a breakdown.

-At Pivotal Home Solutions, we offer an affordable Cooling Maintenance Plan.
+At Oncourse Home Solutions, we offer an affordable Cooling Maintenance Plan.
 When you’re enrolled, you’re entitled to an air conditioner maintenance appointment each year.
 To see if the plan is available in your area, visit us online and enter your ZIP code.
 Available plans and pricing specific to your location will appear.
 Have questions or concerns?
 Feel free to chat with a customer service representative by calling us or clicking the Click to Chat tab on the right side of the page.